Case: Fact-based marketing in e-commerce

 ‘The most important result, perhaps, is that we now work based on facts instead of a gut feeling.’

-The Amazon Web Services Cloud platform (Amazon S3, AWS Lambda, Amazon Redshift, Amazon EC2 and Amazon QuickSight) and the KNIME Analytics Platform.
+The AWS Cloud platform (Amazon S3, AWS Lambda, Amazon Redshift, Amazon EC2 and Amazon QuickSight) and the KNIME Analytics Platform.